 As well as securely retaining the firearm a drop leg holster needs to securely attach to you.
 Nothing will be more annoying than carrying a holster that flops around, twists and snags on everything.
 You need to find one that will cinch securely around your leg without being uncomfortable.
 Try a few out to find what is comfortable for your and what will secure your firearm in a manner that will work for your duties.

-Our Pick for the Best Drop Leg Holster on the Market
+Best Drop Leg Holster on the Market Review

 There are only a few shooting companies quite like Safariland.
 They make excellent holsters on over a dozen product lines and manufacture everything from body armor to police cameras.
 Their drop leg holsters, and duty holsters in general, set the gold standard in the industry.